 Dental Implant Course

-Ellicott Mills Dental's own Dr. Ford recently completed a 125 hour course in brushing up on implants.
-This include over 30 implant procedures to help hone her skills.
+Ellicott Mills Dental's own Dr. Ford recently completed a 125 hour course on dental implant placement.
+This included placing 30 implants in a variety of scenarios, from simple to complicated, to help hone her skills.

 What is Used?